mnot/I-D/http-proxy-problem/draft.md

 This document discusses the use and configuration of proxies in HTTP, pointing out problems in the currently deployed Web infrastructure along the way.
-It then offers a few principles to base further discussion upon, and lists some potential avenues for further exploration.
+It then asks a few questions to base further discussion upon.

 --- middle